nexodus-io/nexodus/docs/user-guide/agent.md

 ### Interactive Enrollment

-If the agent can successfully reach the Service API, it will provide a one-time code to provide to the service web UI to complete enrollment of this node into a Nexodus organization.
+If the agent can successfully reach the Service API, it will provide a one-time code to provide to the service web UI to complete enrollment of this node into a Nexodus VPC.
 If you ran `nexd` manually, you will see a message like the following in your terminal:

 ```sh
 Your device must be registered with Nexodus.